Capitol Psychological Assessment

 Autism Testing

 Have you suspected that you or your child may be Autistic?
 Have others told you that you or your child may be Autistic?
 Have you or your child frequently felt different or misunderstood by others?
 Have you noticed it is difficult for you or your child to start or maintain conversations with peers?
 Have you noticed that you or you child seem to have difficulty managing in educational or occupational settings?
 Have you found that certain lights, sounds, textures, or even smells seem to impact you or your child, more than others?
-We at Capitol Psychological Assessment are here to help you gain clarity and understanding!
+We at Capitol Psychological Assessment, Inc. are here to help you gain clarity and understanding!

 What is Autism?